Frequently Asked Questions

 Yes of course you can, although we’ve found the 1.4m² is still better for touring hulls, for a couple of reasons.
 First, because of how the sails are designed, the best reefing location is found at the level of the bottom of the top mast.
 And, because the 1.6m² and the 1.4m² are essentially the same sail, the only difference being the 1.6m² has an additional horizontal sail panel above the boom, both sails reef to exactly the same size.
 This means that because the taller 1.6m² has more leverage over the narrow hull, it will require reefing at a lower wind speed.
 This results in a feeling of being underpowered immediately after reefing, at least until the wind kicks up another notch.
 With the 1.4m², the reefing transition is smoother.
 Plus, the 1.4m² is just more fun to sail when it’s windy.
 Partly because of rig stiffness.
 The 1.4m² and the 1.6m² have the same diameter spars but their lengths are different, and because the 1.4m² has both a shorter main mast and top mast, the rig is noticeably stiffer.
 This coupled with the lower aspect ratio of the 1.4m², makes for a more stable sail profile (less distortion) and sails faster in a good blow.
 The head doesn’t twist as much, and this in turn helps to maintain the better foil shape.
 Are you with me? or am I just babbling at this point?

-If you have a very stable boat like a big fishing kayak, or a big inflatable, or a stable tandem, and use it primarily in light to moderate wind, the bigger sail will give you more power.
+If you have a very stable boat or a big inflatable, or a stable tandem, and use it primarily in light to moderate wind, the bigger sail will give you more power.
 It is important that the stability of the boat needs to be sufficient to handle the added heeling force of the taller rig in moderate breezes.
 Please e-mail us if you would like our opinion on whether your make/model hull is appropriate for the 1.6m².
 In light to moderate air, and on a stable boat, the 1.6m² is a pleasure to use.

 Feel free to contact us if you would like assistance.
 We are always happy to help and want you to have the best paddle-sailing experience.